BabsLabs/sweater_weather/README.md

 ## Focus Areas

-* Consuming a number of various APIs
+* Consuming a number of APIs to be returned as JSON
 * Building Authenticated API calls
 * Building features on Greenfield Code
 * Test driven development